Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Appendix: Perfect fluid and equation of state

 \section{Appendix: Perfect fluid and equation of state}

 The total energy density $\rho$ is the sum of the rest mass density and the internal energy density:

-where $\epsilon$ is the specific internal energy, related to the velocity dispersion (temperature) of the fluid particles and $\gamma$ is the adiabatic index.
-In order to solve the set of equations presented in \mbox{Section 2} we need to supply an equation of state $p(\rho_0,\epsilon)$ specifying the relation between the pressure and the different components of the energy density.
+where $e$ is the specific internal energy, related to the velocity dispersion (temperature) of the fluid particles.
+In order to solve the set of equations presented in \mbox{Section 2} we need to supply an equation of state $p(\rho_0,e)$ specifying the relation between the pressure and the different components of the energy density.
 For a simple ideal particle gas, we have that